sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 - 3 Master nodes
 - 3 Worker nodes

-In the master nodes we also deploy ETCD as a standalone systemd service.
+In the master nodes we also deploy etcd as a standalone systemd service.

 Check the following files for a complete example: